-Welcome to my Substack!
+Welcome to Molding Moonshots!

 NASA's Space Launch System launching Artemis I with a bright trail of flame.